Hejnice (Liberec District): Geography

 Hejnice is located about 14 km northeast of Liberec.
 It lies in the valley of the Smědá River under the northern slopes of the Jizera Mountains.
-The northernmost part of the municipal territory lies in the Frýdlant Hills.
+The northernmost part of the municipal territory lies in the Jizera Foothills.
 The highest peak is the Jizera Mountain at 1122 m above sea level.

 The entire territory of Hejnice is situated in the Jizerské hory Protected Landscape Area.
 Half of the Czech part of the UNESCO World Heritage Site named Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe is situated in the territory of Hejnice.

 History

 According to legend, a pilgrimage church was founded here already in 1211.
 The first written mention of Hejnice is from 1381.
 In the 16th century, iron ore mines were opened.
-In 1692, count František Gallas established a Franciscan monastery, which helped the visibility of the village.
+In 1692, Count František Gallas established a Franciscan monastery, which helped the visibility of the village.
 In the 19th century, several textile factories were established in the village and its surroundings.
 The village of Hejnice was promoted to a town in 1917.

 In 1938, Hejnice was annexed by Nazi Germany.
 From 1938 to 1945, it was administered as part of the Reichsgau Sudetenland.